 Domingo Rojo Bean

-Cook them with onion and a bay leaf.
-Then let them do their magic in your kitchen.
+Cook them simply, maybe with onion and a bay leaf, then let them do their magic in your kitchen.
 A rich chili with a few of these beans would change the minds of the most ardent "no-bean in my chili!" chili snob.
 Combining cooked beans with your favorite sausage makes a quick, no hassle meal.
 Mashing some of the beans with a fork and then returning them to the pot makes a creamy soup that doesn't require meat or much of anything else to be delicious.

 Check beans for debris, and rinse thoroughly.
 In a large pot, sauté aromatic vegetables (onions, garlic, celery, carrot, etc.) in olive oil.
 Add beans and enough water to cover by about 2 inches.
 Bring to a full boil for 10 to 15 minutes.
 Reduce heat to a gentle simmer, using a lid to help regulate the heat, and gently cook until done, 1 to 3 hours.
 Salt when the beans start to soften.
 A pre-soak of 2 to 6 hours will lessen the cooking time.